-Russian olive trees are beautiful shrubs, and their name comes from their native region – Southern Russia – and their resemblance to olive trees around the Mediterranean.
+Russian olive is a beautiful shrub.
+Its name comes from its native region – Southern Russia – and the resemblance to the olive tree around the Mediterranean.

 Russian olive facts

 Family – Elaeagnaceae